granttnarg/AI-Music-Mentor/README.md

-# AI Music Mentor - Work in Progress
+# AI Music Mentor - 🚧 Work in Progress - 3 Week MVP for Data Science Retreat

 Upload your unfinished techno tracks and get AI-powered arrangement feedback to help you finish them.